 Electronic Travel Authorization (eTA)

 An eTA creates an electronic link with your passport.
-So if you get a valid eTA before you arrive in Canada, you'll be able to enter the country by road through the border, or if you are flying by plane from the U.S., then the eTA will let you board the plane.
+So if you get a valid eTA before you arrive in Canada, you can enter the country by road through the border, or if you are flying by plane from the US, then the eTA will let you board the plane.

-With an eTA, you'll be able to stay in Canada for up to six months, during which time you can travel and enjoy all the splendour the country has to offer.
-You can find a simple step-by-step guide to successfully getting an eTA here.
+With an eTA, you can stay in Canada for up to six months, when you can travel and enjoy all the splendor the country has to offer.
+Learn more about getting an eTA.

 Here are four tips you should know about the eTA:

-- Just because you've used, it doesn't mean you'll automatically be let in
+3. Just because you've used it, it doesn't mean you'll automatically be let in

-- At immigration control, you'll have to show you're allowed to enter the country.
+4. At immigration control, you must show you can enter the country.

 What documents do I need?